Frequently Asked Questions about the UK’s Formula Student competition.

 How much does it cost to enter?

-Entry fees for the 2021 competition will be announced shortly, entry fees for 2020 for reference are as follows:
+Entry fees for the competition will be announced shortly, entry fees for the 2021 competition are as follows for reference:

 Is there any financial assistance available for teams?